-A private investigator can legally take photos and videos of you and your house unless they are trespassing on your land in order to do so or recording you undertaking private activities.
+A private investigator can legally take photos and videos of you and your house unless they are trespassing on your land to do so or recording you undertaking private activities.
 They cannot bug your phone or use a listening device to record private conversations they are not a part of.

 Can they monitor my social media accounts?

-Yes, and information they obtain from social media is widely used as evidence in order to reduce claims of a plaintiff’s injuries.
+Yes, and information they obtain from social media is widely used as evidence to reduce claims of a plaintiff’s injuries.
 If you’ve made a personal injury claim, you need to be careful about not only what you post on social media accounts like Facebook and Instagram but what friends and family members “tag” you in.

 What should I do if I’m being recorded?